-This metric analyzes water consumption in the region by tracking the volume of water that certain water providers process and distribute, then dividing that volume by the number of people within the service district, to create a gallonsper-capita-per-day figure.
-Water usage typically varies seasonally; highest usage is recorded in the summer and lowest in the winter.
-This analysis averages out those highs and lows.
+This metric analyzes water consumption in the region by looking at the total volume of water that water providers process and distribute, then dividing that volume by the number of people within the service district, to create a gallons-percapita-per-day (GPCD) figure.
+Water usage typically varies seasonally with the highest usage in the summer and lowest in the winter.
+GPCD numbers average out those highs and lows.